Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 |Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Older children and adolescents now make up the largest percentage of children with HIV who are cared for at pediatric HIV clinics in the United States.
-The Centers for Disease Control and Prevention (CDC) estimates that 26% of the approximately 50,000 people newly diagnosed with HIV in 2010 were youth 13 to 24 years of age.
-In this age group, 57% of the infections were among young black/African Americans and 75% were among young men who have sex with men (MSM).1 Among youth living with HIV in 2010, CDC estimates that almost 60% had undiagnosed infections and were unaware they had HIV.1 Trends in HIV/AIDS prevalence indicate that the disproportionate burden of HIV among racial minorities is even greater among minority youth 13 to 24 years of age than among those older than 24 years.2 Furthermore, trends for all HIV diagnoses among adolescents and young adults in 46 states and 5 U.S.-dependent areas from 2007 to 2010 decreased or remained stable for all transmission categories except among young MSM.
+Older children and adolescents now make up the largest percentage of children with HIV who receive care at pediatric HIV clinics in the United States.
+The Centers for Disease Control and Prevention (CDC) estimates that 26% of the approximately 50,000 people with newly diagnosed HIV in 2010 were youth 13 to 24 years of age.
+In this age group, 57% of the infections were among young black/African Americans and 75% were among young men who have sex with men (MSM).1 Among youth living with HIV in 2010, CDC estimates that almost 60% had undiagnosed infections and were unaware they had HIV.1 Trends in HIV/AIDS prevalence indicate that the disproportionate burden of HIV among racial minorities is even greater among minority youth aged 13 to 24 years than among those older than 24 years.2 Furthermore, trends for all HIV diagnoses among adolescents and young adults decreased or remained stable for all transmission categories except among young MSM in 46 states and five U.S.-dependent areas from 2007 to 2010.
 Adolescents with HIV represent a heterogeneous group in terms of socio-demographics, mode of HIV acquisition, sexual and substance abuse history, clinical and immunologic status, psychosocial development, and readiness to adhere to medications.
 Many of these factors may influence decisions concerning when to start antiretroviral therapy (ART) and what antiretroviral (ARV) medications to use.

 Most adolescents who acquire HIV do so through sex.
-Many of them are recently infected and unaware of their HIV status.
+Many of them have recently acquired HIV and are unaware of their HIV status.
 Many are in an early stage of HIV infection, which makes them ideal candidates for early interventions, such as prevention counseling, linkage to and engagement in care, and initiation of ART.3 High-grade viremia was reported in a cohort of youth living with HIV who were identified by adolescent HIV specialty clinics in 15 major metropolitan U.S. cities.
-The mean HIV viral load for the cohort was 94,398 copies/mL; 30% of the youth were not successfully linked to care.4 In a study of youths with recent HIV infection, primary genotypic resistance mutations were reported in 18% of the samples, as determined by the detuned antibody testing assay strategy that defined recent infection as occurring within 180 days of testing.5 In an ARV treatment trial, a cohort of ART-naive youth who had behaviorally acquired HIV showed substantial multiclass resistance.6 As these youth were naive to all ARV drugs, this reflects transmission of resistant virus.
-This transmission dynamic indicates that a substantial proportion of the study participants’ sexual partners were likely to be older and ART-experienced; thus, using baseline resistance testing to guide initial therapy in youth who have recently acquired HIV and are naive to ART is imperative.
+The mean HIV viral load for the cohort was 94,398 copies/mL; 30% of the youth were not successfully linked to care.4 In a study of youths with recent HIV infection, as determined by the detuned antibody testing assay strategy, which defined recent infection as occurring within 180 days of testing, primary genotypic resistance mutations were reported in 18% of the youths.5 In an ARV treatment trial, a cohort of ART-naive youth who had behaviorally acquired HIV showed substantial multiclass resistance.6 As these youth were naive to all ARV drugs, these results reflect transmission of resistant virus.
+This transmission dynamic indicates that a substantial proportion of the study participants’ sexual partners were likely to be older and ART-experienced; thus, it is imperative that clinicians use baseline resistance testing to guide initial therapy in youth who have recently acquired HIV and who are naive to ART.

-A limited but increasing number of adolescents with HIV are long-term survivors of HIV acquired perinatally or in infancy through blood products.
-These adolescents are usually heavily ART-experienced and may have a unique clinical course that differs from that of adolescents who acquire HIV later in life.7 Adolescents who acquired HIV perinatally or in infancy were often started on ART early in life with mono- or dual-therapy regimens, resulting in incomplete viral suppression and emergence of viral resistance.
-If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected on the basis of the same guiding principles used for heavily ART-experienced adults (see Virologic Failure).
+A limited but increasing number of adolescents with HIV are long-term survivors of HIV that was acquired perinatally or in infancy through blood products.
+These adolescents are usually heavily ART-experienced and may have a unique clinical course that differs from that of adolescents who acquire HIV later in life.7 Adolescents who acquired HIV perinatally or in infancy often initiated ART early in life with mono- or dual-therapy regimens, resulting in incomplete viral suppression and emergence of viral resistance.
+If these heavily ART-experienced adolescents harbor resistant virus, optimal ARV regimens should be selected using the same guiding principles used for heavily ART-experienced adults (see Virologic Failure).

 Antiretroviral Therapy Considerations in Adolescents

-The results from the START and TEMPRANO trials that favor initiating ART in all individuals who are able and willing to commit to treatment, and who can understand the benefits and risks of therapy and the importance of excellent adherence, are discussed elsewhere in these guidelines (see Initiation of Antiretroviral Therapy).
-Neither of these trials included adolescents; however, recommendations based on these trials have been extrapolated to adolescents based on the expectation that they will derive benefits from early ART that are similar to those observed in adults.
-Given the psychosocial turmoil that may occur frequently in the lives of American youth with HIV, their ability to adhere to therapy needs to be carefully considered as part of therapeutic decision making concerning the risks and benefits of starting treatment.
+The START and TEMPRANO trials are discussed elsewhere in these guidelines (see Initiation of Antiretroviral Therapy).13,14 The results of these trials supported the initiation of ART in all individuals who are able and willing to commit to treatment, and who can understand the benefits and risks of therapy and the importance of excellent adherence.13,14 Neither of these trials included adolescents; however, the recommendations that were developed using the data from these trials apply to adolescent patients as well as adult patients.
+Adolescents are expected to derive benefits from early ART initiation that are similar to those observed in adults.
+Given the psychosocial turmoil that may occur frequently in the lives of American youth with HIV, their ability to adhere to therapy needs to be carefully considered as part of therapeutic decision making.
 Once ART is initiated, appropriate support is essential to reduce potential barriers to adherence and maximize the likelihood of achieving sustained viral suppression.

-Dosage of ARV drugs should be prescribed according to the SMR and not solely on the basis of age.
-Adolescents in early puberty (i.e., SMR 3 or less) should be administered doses on pediatric schedules, whereas those in late puberty (i.e., SMR 4 or 5) should follow adult dosing schedules.
+Dose of ARV drugs should be prescribed according to the patient’s SMR and not solely based on age.
+Adolescents in early puberty (SMR 3 or less) should be administered doses on pediatric schedules, whereas those in late puberty (SMR 4 or 5) should follow adult dosing schedules.
 However, SMR and age are not necessarily directly predictive of drug pharmacokinetics (PKs).
-Because puberty may be delayed in children with perinatally acquired HIV,14 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
-Because data are not available to predict optimal medication doses for each ARV medication for this group of children, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered in determining when to transition youth from pediatric to adult doses.
+Because puberty may be delayed in children with perinatally acquired HIV,16 continued use of pediatric doses in puberty-delayed adolescents can result in medication doses that are higher than the usual adult doses.
+Data are lacking on the optimal doses for each ARV drug for this group of children; therefore, issues such as toxicity, pill or liquid volume burden, adherence, and virologic and immunologic parameters should be considered when determining when to transition youth from pediatric to adult doses.
 Youth who are in their growth spurt period (i.e., SMR 3 in females and SMR 4 in males) and who are following adult or pediatric dosing guidelines and adolescents who have transitioned from pediatric to adult doses should be closely monitored for medication efficacy and toxicity.
-Therapeutic drug monitoring can be considered in each of these circumstances to help guide therapy decisions.
-PK12 studies of drugs in youth are needed to better define appropriate dosing.
-For a more detailed discussion, see the Pediatric Guidelines.15
+Therapeutic drug monitoring can be considered in these circumstances to help guide therapy decisions.
+PK studies of drugs in youth are needed to better define appropriate dosing.
+For a more detailed discussion, see the Pediatric Antiretroviral Guidelines.

 Adherence Concerns in Adolescents